 Running, Hiking, Walking

-Not totally sure about the connection here, but Dr. Ross says these cardio activities are pretty commonly associated with coregasms.
+While it’s harder to intuit the connection here, Dr. Ross says these cardio activities are pretty commonly associated with coregasms.
 Happy trails!